swl017/2020_AI_Grand_Challenge/install_env.md

 roslaunch astar astar.launch
 ```

-Finally, run the following node for takeoff.
+Finally, run the following node to fly.
 ```bash
 rosrun mavros_control mavros_control_node
 ```
-Apply arming and autonomous mode using `t` and `g` in your keyboard.
+Apply arming/takeoff and autonomous mode using `t` and `g` in your keyboard.